Resources for Partners

 Marketing Materials

-Organizations that sign up as partners and sign the logo use agreement can use our official Washington State America’s 250th logo, and we have a kit of branded materials templates on the way soon.
-(Once you sign the logo use agreement, you will be emailed a password to access the marketing materials page.)
+Organizations that sign up as partners and sign the logo use agreement can use our official Washington State America’s 250th logo, and our marketing toolkit filled with templates.
+(NOTE: You must sign the logo use agreement before you can access the marketing materials resources.)

 Just interested in the basics?
 Anyone can access and share our overview brochure.